Best Ergonomic Keyboard of 2021

 If you're a big fan of large, obvious shortcut and media keys, you may not appreciate the Kinesis Advantage28.
-Although the keyboard is highly customizable and supports completely different lettering layouts, to change them takes some serious know-how and dedication.
+Although the keyboard is highly customizable and supports completely different lettering layouts, changing them takes some serious know-how and dedication.
 This device is particularly hard to get used to if you're used to a standard keyboard.
 It may be worth learning over time, especially if it adds to productivity and relieves pain, but be prepared to deal with a big learning curve.
-Despite its drawbacks, the Kinesis Advantage2 is still a good option for those looking for wide shoulder width, a plug and play interface, or keys to minimize impact.
+Despite its drawbacks, the Kinesis Advantage2 is still a good option for those looking for wide shoulder width, a plug-and-play interface, or keys to minimize impact.

 There are many instances in which producing a minimal amount of noise is ideal.
 For those looking for an ergonomic keyboard but still want to keep things quiet, we recommend the Fellowes Microban FEL9891503.
 This model also boasts Microban antimicrobial protection, a design that keeps the product cleaner.

 Unfortunately, we found more flaws with the FEL9891503 than the elements that we liked.
 First of all, it's unusually thick with a very steep angle on the wrist wrest.
 It causes your wrists to flex into an awkward angle to operate the device — much more so than when using a flattened standard keyboard.
-This model also has minimal tenting, so if you're looking to get your wrists and forearms into a more relaxed position, this may not be the best option.
-It's still a great choice if you put the level of noise produced by your ergonomic keyboard above all.
+The tenting on this model is minimal, so if you're looking to get your wrists and forearms into a more relaxed position, this may not be the best option.
+It's still a great choice if you put the level of noise produced by your keyboard above all.

 Why You Should Trust Us